insitro/redun/_sources/config.md.txt

 A string (default: `fork`) that specifies the [start method](https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods) for new processes.
 Other start methods include `spawn` and `forkserver`.

+#### Docker executor

+#### `image`

+A string that specifies the default Docker image.
+This can be overridden on a per task basis using task options.

+#### `scratch`

+A string that specifies the scratch path to volume mount for communicating with the Docker container.
+If the path is relative, it is interpreted to be relative to the redun configuration directory (e.g. `.redun/`).

+#### `vcpus`

+An integer (default: 1) that specifies the default number of virtual CPUs required for each task.
+This can be overridden on a per task basis using task options.

+#### `gpus`

+An integer (default: 0) that specifies the default number of GPUs required for each task.
+This can be overridden on a per task basis using task options.

+#### `memory`

+A float (default: 4) that specifies the default amount of memory (in Gb) required for each task.
+This can be overridden on a per task basis using task options.

 #### AWS Batch executor